 Losses on personal use assets

 For example, if you sell a boat or a piece of furniture at a loss, that loss cannot reduce your capital gains on ASX or US shares.
 It can only offset gains on other personal use assets.
-For most share investors, this distinction won't come up often, but it's worth knowing.
+For more detail on what losses are claimable, see ATO: When you can claim losses on shares and units.

 How CGT parcel selection helps with loss harvesting